Fingolfin23/SafeDrive25SS/single trajectory with CaSAdi/README.md

-single traj. with CaSadi: round cycle, cubic bza curve\\
+single traj. with CaSadi: round cycle, cubic bezier curve
-original version: no constraints\\
+original version: no constraints
+update demo:

-update demo: 8th May: trial of unconstrained model in straight line\\
+8th May: trial of unconstrained model in straight line

-11sth May: 1.cubic bezier curve trajectory promoted, with maths model.\\
+11th May: 1.cubic bezier curve trajectory promoted, with maths model.
-2. naive unconstrained optimization model promoted, with CasADi code and maths model.\\
+2. naive unconstrained optimization model promoted, with CasADi code and maths model.
+3. trial for basic model with both round traj. and cubic bezier curve